PintarN/Pmisc/README.md

 ## Documentation

 At this point, there is no dedicated doc file.
-However, you can easily read a documentation for each function by accessing the "help" section in your R IDE.
+However, you can easily read a documentation for each function by accessing the "help" section of each function in your R IDE.